NSF-SciFy: Mining the NSF Awards Database for Scientific Claims: Tasks, Metrics, and Experiments

 For fine-tuning, we used LoRA~\cite{hu2021lora} with rank=128, lora\_alpha=64 and a learning rate of 1e-5 scheduled linearly.
 We updated the query, key, value, and output projection layers, as well as MLP gate, up, and down projections.
 We ran the finetuning on an A100 GPU for 3 epochs, 100 warmup steps, and a batch size of 2 with 4 accumulated steps.
+Each epoch takes around one hour.